 The World Bank Spring Meetings 2026 and IMF Spring Meetings come at a critical moment:

-• Global health programs require urgent and sustained financing
+- Global health programs require urgent and sustained financing.

-• Many African countries face rising borrowing costs and debt sustainability challenges
+- Many African countries face rising borrowing costs and debt sustainability challenges.

-• Development finance decisions made now will shape economic growth across Africa – and therefore the world
+- Development finance decisions made now will shape economic growth across Africa – and therefore the world.

-ONE at the Spring Meetings
+What ONE delivered at the Spring Meetings

 Investing in lifesaving programs